wcygan/rust-coreutils/readme.md

     -h, --help       Print help information
     -V, --version    Print version information

 SUBCOMMANDS:
-    cat     Copies each file, or standard input if none are given, to standard output
-    cp      Copies a given file to the destination path date    Print the system date and time echo    Echos the provided text
+    cat     Copies each file, or standard input if none are given, to standard output cp      Copies a given file to the destination path date    Print the system date and time echo    Echos the provided text
-    head    Prints the first part of each file help    Print this message or the help of the given subcommand(s) ls      List the contents of a directory
+    grep    Searches for lines that match a query head    Prints the first part of each file help    Print this message or the help of the given subcommand(s) ls      List the contents of a directory